 Warner Bates leads the legal profession in supporting parents engaged in a custody battle.
 The depth and breadth of our experience and dedication to divorce and family law, and specifically custody disputes, is unmatched.
-If you would like to schedule a consultation with an Atlanta child custody lawyer regarding your case, we would love to help.
+If you would like to schedule a consultation with an Atlanta child custody attorney regarding your case, we would love to help.

 How Does Child Custody Work in Georgia?

 All US states operate under the Uniform Child Custody Act (UCCA), which is designed to eliminate inter-state child custody issues.
 During child custody battles, most courts try and ensure that the children are able to see both parents and aim for a custody agreement that allows both parents to develop and maintain a strong relationship with the children (with the exception of cases where a parent is a danger to the child).

 There are two types of custody, legal custody and physical custody:

 - Physical custody concerns where the children reside.
 For example, if the children only stay with one parent, that parent has physical custody.

 - Legal custody concerns who has the right to make decisions for the children about a variety of matters, including healthcare, school choices, religion, etc.

 Additionally, there are two types of custody arrangements, joint custody and sole custody:

 - In joint custody arrangements, children reside with both parents equally or semi-equally.
 For example, a custody arrangement where children spend 60% of their time with one parent and 40% with the other is still considered joint custody.